kyma-project/busola/README.md

 Busola project consists of the following UI projects:

 - [`Core`](./core) - The main frame
-- [`Service-Catalog-UI`](./service-catalog-ui) - The UI layer for Service Catalog, Instances and Brokers
 - [`Backend`](./backend) - A kind of a proxy between Busola and the Kubernetes cluster
 - [`Tests`](./tests) - Acceptance and end-to-end tests